zumbalogy/command_search/README.md

  -- note that this would potentially be problematic for fields that share a name with -- something that chronic could parse as a date. but could  just default to left side -- is the field. but maybe less is more when it comes to magical behaviour.

+Right now, a blindspot if you want to search 'foo:"tRue"' and have have tRue not be case sensitive. (since quotes are used to escape from true part if thats enabled but also used to preserve case)